okx/okexchain-docs/docs/concepts/general-concepts.rst

 delegator
 ~~~~~~~~~

-OKChain relies on a group of proposers to maintain network security.
+OKExChain relies on a group of proposers to maintain network security.
 The
 role of a validation node is to run a full node and participate in
 consensus through broadcast voting (including ciphertext signed by the
 sender’s private key).
 Validation nodes are able to keep track of
 on-chain data, place new blocks on the blockchain and earn yields to
 incentivize their operation.
 Validation nodes can only be elected after
-successfully linking to OKChain’s network and pledging 10w OKT.
+successfully linking to OKExChain’s network and pledging 10w OKT.

 proposer
 ~~~~~~~~